Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 I dont have crowd discomfort nessacerily but if we are talking and im in a bit of a crowd and being covered i will find it a bit uncomfort at times since i hate being covered

 if you wanna cud as certain characters idm jst ask me to swap characters lmao !

+I LOVE matching characters ( even if enemies or etc lore wise) plspls match skins with me ill marry you (unless u dont want to) i swear ./PLATONIC ONLY LOL.

 I can move from a spot most of the time if you just ask nicely.